Granddave/site/content/posts/download-jenkins-artifacts.md

 source $HOME/.jenkins_token
 ```

-Now if we open up a fresh terminal we can access them like this:
+If we now open up a fresh terminal we can access the variables this:

 ```bash
 $ wget --auth-no-challenge --user=$JENKINS_USERNAME --password=$JENKINS_TOKEN